rpanderson/analysislib-mloop/README.md

 5. **Begin automated optimization** by doing one of the following:
     * Press the 'Run multishot analysis' button in lyse.
         + This requires the globals specified in `mloop_params` are active in runmanager; unless you
-        + Set `mock = true` in `mloop_config.ini`, which bypasses shot compilation and submission, and generates a fake cost based on the current value of the first optimization parameter.
+        + Set `mock = true` in `mloop_config.toml`, which bypasses shot compilation and submission, and generates a fake cost based on the current value of the first optimization parameter.
 Each press of 'Run multishot analysis' will elicit another M-LOOP iteration.
 This is useful for testing your M-LOOP installation and the threading/multiprocessing used in this codebase, as it only requires that lyse be running (and permits you to skip creating the template file and performing steps (1) and (3) above).
     * Press the 'Engage' button in runmanager.
     Either of these will begin an M-LOOP optimization, with a new sequence of shots being compiled and submitted to [blacs](https://github.com/labscript-suite/blacs) each time a cost value is computed.